mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/deploying-jobs/quickstart/index.md

 model: /mesosphere/dcos/2.0/data.yml
 ---

-You can create and administer jobs for the DC/OS cluster in any of the following ways:
+You can create and administer jobs for the DC/OS&reg; cluster in any of the following ways:
 - interactively with the [DC/OS UI](#managing-jobs)
 - interactively or programmatically with the DC/OS [CLI](#cli)
-- directly through calls to the DC/OS application programming interface ([API](#jobs-api) for job-related operations
+- directly through calls to the DC/OS application programming interface ([API](#jobs-api)) for job-related operations

 The DC/OS UI only provides access to a subset of the job-related functionality provided through the `dcos job` CLI and Jobs API.
 For more advanced job configurations and activity, use the CLI [`dcos job`](/mesosphere/dcos/2.0/cli/command-reference/dcos-job/) commands or the [Jobs API](/mesosphere/dcos/2.0/deploying-jobs/quickstart/#jobs-api).